Tourism in Turkey: Development of tourism

+Explain

 Foreign tourist arrivals increased substantially in Turkey between 2000 and 2005, from 8 million to 25 million, which made Turkey a top-10 destination in the world for foreign visitors.
 2005 revenues were billion which also made Turkey one of the top-10 biggest revenue owners in the world.
 In 2011, Turkey ranked as the 6th most popular tourist destination in the world and 4th in Europe, according to UNWTO World Tourism barometer.
 See World Tourism rankings.
 At its height in 2014, Turkey attracted around 42 million foreign tourists, still ranking as the 6th most popular tourist destination in the world.
 From 2015, tourism to Turkey entered a steep decline.
 In 2016, only around 30 million people visited Turkey.
 2016 is described as the second year of huge losses on both visitor numbers and income, a "year of devastating losses", with Turkish tourism businesses stating that they "cannot remember a worse time in the sector".
 The number of foreign visitors started recovering in 2017 with 37.9 million visitors being recorded.
 The recovery was partly due to intense security campaigns and advertising.
 The number of Russian tourists increased by 444% after the recovery of bilateral relations, resulting in Russia becoming the top tourism market for Turkey once again.
 Increases were also recorded in the British, Dutch and Belgian markets.

 In early 2017, the Turkish government urged Turkish citizens living abroad to take their vacations in Turkey, attempting to revive the struggling tourism sector of an economy that went into contraction from late 2016.
 After the April 2017 constitutional referendum, another sharp drop in tourist bookings from Germany was recorded.
 In 2018, however, the German Tourism Industry Association recorded a growth in German tourist bookings for Turkey, with a 70% increase being recorded by the TUI Group alone.